 Three Mile Creek Watershed - Implementation of the Three Mile Creek Watershed Management Plan is underway.
 In August, 2014, MBNEP assisted the City of Mobile in preparation of an Outdoor Recreation Legacy Program Grant proposal for submission to the National Parks Service/U. S. Department of the Interior for the construction of the first leg of a bicycle trail/greenway extending from Martin Luther King Jr. Avenue to Tricentennial Park with LID lighting, impervious surface, and a circuit/fitness course.
-In August, 2015, the City won a \$486K award to implement this project, slated for construction in 2016.
+In August, 2015, the City won a \$386K award to implement this project, slated for construction in 2016.

 Two MBNEP projects related to Three Mile Creek were approved for awards from the RESTORE Bucket 2 Funded Priority List in December, 2015: Stream restoration/stabilization in TMC tributary Twelve Mile Creek upstream of Langan Park to reduce delivery of sediment there and a TMC Invasive Species Control Plan for development and implementation.
+Both projects await distribution of RESTORE awards.